timeplus-io/docs/docs/quickstart-ingest-api.md

-# Quickstart with ingestion REST API
+# Push data to Timeplus Cloud

 You can call the ingestion REST API to push data to Timeplus, with any preferred languages.